-Virginia needs a statewide digital system that identifies the strongest markets and routes people into the city pages carrying the real commercial work.
+Virginia needs a statewide digital system that identifies the strongest markets and guides people into the city pages carrying the real commercial work.

 Defense contractors, tourism boards, and oceanfront developers expect experiences that balance security with coastal energy.
 Navy bases, port logistics, and arts districts demand messaging that covers procurement credibility and creative placemaking.
 Industrial parks, agribusiness, and master-planned communities require UX that highlights infrastructure and lifestyle.